-Google Stackdriver allows you to monitor and log a variety of activities within your project or organization.
-Stackdriver was originally written for web applications and services but can be used as a logging server for a rendering pipeline, providing a collection point for the massive amount of data generated by command-line renders.
+Cloud Logging allows you to monitor and log a variety of activities within your project or organization.
+Cloud Logging was originally written for web applications and services but can be used as a logging server for a rendering pipeline, providing a collection point for the massive amount of data generated by command-line renders.

-Audit logging helps you track administrative activity by using the console or API that modify the configuration or metadata of a service or project.
+Audit logging helps you track administrative activity by using the console or API to modify the configuration or metadata of a service or project.
 You cannot modify or delete audit logs.

 All logs are kept for a specified length of time and are then deleted.
-The Stackdriver Logging Quota Policy explains how long log entries are retained.
+The Cloud Logging quota policy explains how long log entries are retained.
 To retain logs beyond their retention period, you can export them to a Cloud Storage bucket, a BigQuery dataset, a Cloud Pub/Sub topic, or any combination of the three.

 This section discusses topics that are outside of the Google product line, but are typically part of a hybrid rendering pipeline.

 Many studios use a queue manager to control the deployment, tracking, and tasks deployed to an on-premises render farm.
-You can sometimes use the same queue manager to deploy jobs to GCP.
+You can sometimes use the same queue manager to deploy jobs to Google Cloud.
 The specific approach might differ depending on the software involved.

-Some queue managers provide software plugins to allow both servers and clients to connect to GCP.
+Some queue managers provide software plugins to allow both servers and clients to connect to Google Cloud.
 Consult the third-party documentation to review their security practices.

-Instructions sent to GCP by the queue manager should be issued using
+Instructions sent to Google Cloud by the queue manager should be issued using

 gcloud command.
 If you need to send commands using